All Episodes

 The answer is she's more qualified than Obama.

-But of course he might suffer cocktail party invitation declines.
+But of course, he might suffer cocktail party invitation declines.

-Just found out yesterday the slum lord just found out that she's working and living there, calls her an exemplary resident.
+Just found out yesterday that a slum lord just found out that she's working and living there.

 Can you believe that?

-And I asked a question.
+And I ask a question.

 Now that she's a VIP, do you think she'll get hot water in the slum?